Talalhaider123/Alice-In-Borderland/README.md

 # Project Overview

 Alice-In-Borderland is a Kinect-based rehabilitation game designed to improve physical movement, coordination, and engagement through interactive gameplay.
-The game uses Microsoft Kinect v2 sensor technology to track body joints and recognize user gestures in real time.
+The project uses Microsoft Kinect v2 sensor technology to track body joints and recognize user gestures in real time.

-The project combines healthcare rehabilitation concepts with gamified experiences to create an enjoyable therapy environment for users and patients.
+The system combines healthcare rehabilitation concepts with gamified experiences to create an immersive and enjoyable therapy environment for users and patients.

 ---